danomatika/ofxPd/README.md

     - Key: NSMicrophoneUsageDescription
     - Type: string
     - Value: a description string for the app like, ie. "This app needs to use the microphone for bla bla..."
-* If you use the OF release zips from openframeworks.cc, you need the iOS zip *not* the macOS zip
+* If you use the OF release zips from openFrameworks.cc, you need the iOS zip *not* the macOS zip
 * Make sure that "iOS (Xcode)" is selected in the PG's "Platforms" box

 pdMultiExample & Multiple Instance Support
 ------------------------------------------

-This special example demonsytrates libpd's experimental multiple-instance support, where you can run multiple separate instances of libpd concurrently.
+This special example demonstrates libpd's experimental multiple-instance support, where you can run multiple separate instances of libpd concurrently.

 To build and run this example, the following C flags must be set: `-DPDINSTANCE` & `-DPDTHREADS`.
 If these are not set, the example will exit early with an error.